 PART 3 HOW WE MAY USE OR DISCLOSE HEALTH INFORMATION ABOUT YOU

 Public Health uses and discloses PHI in a number of ways connected to your treatment, payment for your care, and health care operations.
 Your PHI may be transmitted by FAX for the purpose of treatment, payment or operations.
 You have the right to ask that we do not transmit your information by FAX.
 Here are some examples of how we may use or disclose your personal health information without your authorization.

 To provide treatment; for example:

-- We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses or other healthcare professionals involved in your care.
+- We may use health information about you to provide you with health treatment or services.
+We may disclose health information about you to doctors, nurses or other healthcare professionals involved in your care.
 For example, your doctor will need to know if you are allergic to any medicines.
 The doctor may share this information with pharmacists and others caring for you.

 To receive payment for services we provide or to obtain insurance authorization for services we recommend; for example:

 - If you have health insurance, we request payment from your health insurance plan for the services we provide.
 For example, we may need to give your health plan information about your visit, your diagnosis, procedures, and supplies used so that we can be compensated for the treatment provided.
 However, we will not disclose your health information to a third party payer without your authorization except required by law.

 - We may also tell your health plan about your recommended treatment to get their prior approval, if that is required under your insurance plan.
 For example, if you need surgery, we will call your health plan to make sure the surgery is covered and will be paid for by the health plan.